A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

 \subsubsection{Methods}

-\paragraph{\pomdp{}-\irl{}} An expert with noisy sensors that senses its state imperfectly can be modeled as a partially observable \mdp{} (\pomdp{})~\cite{Kaelbling_pomdp}.
-The expert's uncertainty about its current physical state is modeled as a belief (distribution) over its state space.
-The expert's policy is then a mapping from its beliefs to optimal actions.
-Choi et al.~\cite{Choi2011} propose making either this policy available to the learner or the prior belief along with the sequence of expert's observations and actions (that can be used to reconstruct the expert's sequence of beliefs).
-The \pomdp{} policy is represented as a finite-state machine whose nodes give the actions to perform on receiving observations that form the edge labels.
-The learner conducts a search through space of policies by gradually improving on the previous policy until it explains the observed behavior.
-Figure~\ref{pomdp_irl_characterization} illustrates this approach.

-\paragraph{\irl{} with Occlusion} Bogert et al.~\cite{Bogert_mIRL_Int_2014} introduce an extension \irl{}* for settings where the learner is unable to see portions of demonstrated trajectories due to occlusion.
-The maximum entropy formulation of Boularias et al.~\cite{Boularias2012}, is generalized to allow feature expectations that span the observable state space only.
-This method is applied to domain of multi-robot patrolling as illustrated in Fig.~\ref{fig:occlusion}.
+Bogert et al.~\cite{Bogert_mIRL_Int_2014} introduce {\sc irl*} for settings where the learner is unable to see some state-action pairs of the demonstrated trajectories due to occlusion.
+The maximum entropy formulation of the structured apprenticeship learning method by Boularias et al. is generalized to allow feature expectations that span the observable state space only.
+This method is applied to a new domain of multi-robot patrolling as illustrated in Fig.~\ref{fig:occlusion}.

-Wang et. al. \cite{Wang2002,Wang2012} introduce the principle of Latent Maximum Entropy to extend the principle of maximum entropy to problems with hidden variables.
-By using this extension, Bogert et al.~\cite{Bogert_EM_hiddendata_fruit} continued along this vein of incomplete observations and generalized multi-agent {\sc maxentirl} to the context where some causal factors of expert's action are hidden from the learner.
-For example, the different amounts of force applied by a human while picking ripe and unripe fruit usually differs but this would be hidden from an observing co-worker robot.
-An expectation-maximization scheme is introduced with the E-step involving an expectation of the hidden variables while the M-step requires performing the {\sc maxent} optimization.
+The principle of latent maximum entropy~\cite{Wang2002,Wang2012} allows us to extend the maximum entropy principle to problems with hidden variables.
+By using this extension, Bogert et al.~\cite{Bogert_EM_hiddendata_fruit} continued along the vein of incomplete observations and generalized {\sc maxentirl} to the context where a dimension of the expert's actions are hidden from the learner.
+For example, the amount of force applied by a human while picking ripe and unripe fruit usually differs but this would be hidden from an observing co-worker robot.
+An expectation-maximization scheme is introduced with the E-step involving an expectation of the hidden variables while the M-step performs the {\sc maxent} optimization.